apache/spark/docs/sql-migration-guide-upgrade.md

 {:toc}

 ## Upgrading From Spark SQL 2.4 to 3.0
+  - In Spark version 2.4 and earlier, SQL queries such as `FROM test` or `FROM test UNION ALL FROM test` are supported by accident.
+In hive-style `FROM test SELECT *`, the `SELECT` clause is not negligible.
+Therefore we will treat these queries as invalid since Spark 3.0.

   - Since Spark 3.0, the Dataset and DataFrame API `unionAll` is not deprecated any more.
 It is an alias for `union`.